phamcuong2909/ESP8266_WIFI-REPEATER/README.md

 - publish [topic] [data]: this publishes a topic
 - subscribe [topic]: subscribes to a topic, received topic will be printed to serial output
-- unsubscribe [topic]: subscribes from a topic
+- unsubscribe [topic]: unsubscribes from a topic

 This feature is meant to provide the basis for a local rule engine that can react on MQTT events, e.g. to switch GPIOs or send other messages (MQTT, HTTP,...).
 You can use this with the functions:

 bool MQTT_local_publish(uint8_t* topic, uint8_t* data, uint16_t data_length, uint8_t qos, uint8_t retain);

 bool MQTT_local_subscribe(uint8_t* topic, uint8_t qos);

 bool MQTT_local_unsubscribe(uint8_t* topic);

 void MQTT_local_onData(MqttDataCallback dataCb);